yactouat/yactouat/content/posts/notes-on-seo.md

 ---
 excerpt: Seizing the opportunity of making this very website, I found it refreshing to re learn what was once my everyday life as a web developer, now that my current job is more focused on AI.
-In this post, I will share some notes about SEO that I took along the way.
+In this post, I will share some notes about SEO that I took along the way this is part 1 of a longer series, as I'm realizing there are quite a lot of things to say about this.
-is_published: false
 tags: [seo, web-dev]
 thumbnail_ai_generated: true
 thumbnail_img: seo.jpg
-title: notes on SEO
+title: notes on SEO (part 1)
 ---

 ## why SEO?